aleppard/argus/README.md

 * Add ability to specify a different default search engine than DuckDuckGo.
 * Custom bang commands.
 * Support more bang commands.
+* Improved math support.
+  * Better support for internal math library (e.g. expose symbolic functionality).
+  * A REPL style console to perform multiple math operations.
+  * Display equations in MathML.
+  * Plot equations.
-* A computation engine to handle math, logic and unit conversion queries.
+* A computation engine to handle unit conversion.
 * Support search through local text, HTML or other documents.
 * Support search of local images using ML.
 * A ML model to translate questions into queries (e.g. BERT).